WTFAcademy/WTF-CSS/Languages/en/19_BAYC_HTML_CSS/readme.md

 ## Summary

-In this lecture, we used the preprocessor less to write a BAYC minimalist page style sheet, and the effect was very similar to the official page.
-Students do not have to write exactly the same as this tutorial when practicing on their own, as long as they can achieve the desired effect.
+In this lecture, we used the Less preprocessor to write a BAYC minimalist page style sheet, and the effect was very similar to the official page.
+Students do not have to write exactly the same as this tutorial when practising on their own, as long as they can achieve the desired effect.